ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 Metroid Zero Mission Redux is a project licensed under the terms of the GPLv3, which means that you are given legal permission to copy, distribute and/or modify this project, as long as:

 1. The source for the available modified project is shared and also available to the public without exception.
-2. The modified project subjects itself different naming convention, to differentiate it from the main and licensed Metroid Fusion Redux project.
+2. The modified project subjects itself different naming convention, to differentiate it from the main and licensed Metroid Zero Mission Redux project.

 You can find a copy of the license in the LICENSE file.